AliObeid01/FootballRave/README.md

 >• Chat rooms: join your favorite team room and chats with fans.

 ### User Stories
-- As a user, I want to browse Matches statistics , so that I can find live matches, upcoming matches and the already played.
+- As a user, I want to browse Matches, so that I can find live matches, upcoming matches and the already played.
 - As a user, I want to browse Leagues, so that I can find my favorite league and check its statistics.
 - As a user, I want to browse Teams, so that I can find my favorite team and check its statistics.
 - As a user, I want to receive notifications when a match start, match end and team scored.